Bayesian Calibration for Large-Scale Fluid Structure Interaction Problems Under Embedded/Immersed Boundary Framework: Bayesian Calibration

 \section{Bayesian Calibration}

 Recall that the Bayesian calibration approach starts to pair the parameter-to-data relationship encoded in \cref{eq:obs-err-model} with the stochastic dynamical system for the parameter~(\cref{eq:dynamics}).
 A useful way to think of the procedure is through the analogy to pseudo-time stepping for solving steady-state problem.
 To approximate the posterior distribution, we employ techniques from unscented Kalman filtering to iteratively update the conditional probability density function $p_n$ of $\theta_n|Y_n$, where $Y_{n} := \{y_1, y_2,\cdots , y_{n}\}$ is the observation set at artificial time $n$, until its convergence.
 The probability density function $p_n$ is approximated to be Gaussian\footnote{A justification of using Gaussian to approximate the posterior distribution~\eqref{eq:post} is from the Bernstein-von Mises theorem~\cite{le2012asymptotics,van2000asymptotic,freedman1999wald,lu2017gaussian}, which states the posterior distribution becomes asymptotically a multivariate normal distribution with the increasing of data under certain regularity conditions.} $\N(m_n, C_n)$ with mean $m_n$ and covariance $C_n$ for the sake of efficiency.
 Hence, in Subsection \ref{ssec:gau} we first introduce a Gaussian approximation algorithm, which maps the space of Gaussian measures into itself at each step of the iteration; Subsection \ref{ssec:exki} shows how this algorithm can be made practical by applying a quadrature rule (i.e., unscented transform) to evaluate certain integrals appearing in the conceptual Gaussian approximation, which leads to the UKI algorithm.
-In Subsection \ref{ssec:nonconvex}, the UKI is compared with other optimization approaches.
+In Subsection \ref{ssec:analysis}, we present theoretical and numerical analysis of the UKI in the linear setting.